swypych/BB10-WebWorks-Samples/pushHeadless/README.md

 ## Making changes to the native headless portion

-If you want to make changes to the native headless portion of the app, you can optionally copy the pushCollectorHeadless folder into the root of your app (same location as www).
+If you want to make changes to the native headless portion of the app, you can optionally copy the pushHeadless folder into the root of your app (same location as www).
 This project can then be imported into Momentics.
-We suggest you import without selecting the "copy into workspace" option as the MakeFile has been setup to overwrite the output binary in the WebWorks app. (./www/assets/pushCollectorHeadless)
+We suggest you import without selecting the "copy into workspace" option as the MakeFile has been setup to overwrite the headless binary in the WebWorks app. (./www/assets/pushHeadless)

 ## How to send a push